 The Trinitarian Covenant of Redemption

-Read on my friend!
+Read on, my friend!

-INTRODUCTION
+I. INTRODUCTION

 A. TRINITY, TRINITARIAN

-“The Christian understanding of God as triune.
+Trinity.
+The Christian understanding of God as triune.
 Trinity means that the one divine nature is a unity of three persons and that God is revealed as three distinct persons: Father, Son, and Holy Spirit.
-The ultimate basis for the Christian doctrine of the Trinity lies in the divine self-disclosure in Jesus, who as the Son revealed the Father and poured out the Holy Spirit” (Pocket Dictionary of Theological Terms).
-The picture of the tie knot alongside the first page title is a good (but not perfect) symbol of the Trinity (notice that the one tie has three distinctive parts in its union).
+The ultimate basis for the Christian doctrine of the Trinity lies in the divine self-disclosure in Jesus, who as the Son revealed the Father and poured out the Holy Spirit.1

 B. COVENANT